microlinkhq/browserless/README.md

 await writeFile('report.json', JSON.stringify(report, null, 2))
 ```

-The report will be generated `url`, extending from `lighthouse:default` settings, being these settings the same than Google Chrome Audits reports on Developer Tools.
+The report will be generated for the provided URL.
+This extends the `lighthouse:default` settings.
+These settings are similar to the Google Chrome Audits reports on Developer Tools.

 #### options